-Welcome to Northwest College and your Residence Hall.
+Welcome to Northwest College and YOUR Residence Hall.
 Deciding to live on campus in a residence hall has put you right in the center of college life.
+You are going to have the best experience available in College by choosing to live in the Halls!
 This Residence Hall Owner's Manual was designed to provide information that will help you to participate responsibly in the experience of community living at Northwest College.
 These regulations are for the protection, safety and security of our students.
 Additional information can be found in the Northwest College Housing License Agreement and Contract and the Student Handbook.
 If you have any questions, please contact your hall staff.